 Is microcurrent safe?

-Overall, yes, microcurrent is an extremely safe treatment.
+Microcurrent is extremely safe for the general population.
 That said, there are some people who should avoid using it.
 Temple mentions that microcurrent is not approved for usage during pregnancy.
 People with pacemakers should also steer clear of microcurrent as it may interfere with how their device functions.

-Simon mentions you should also pause your microcurrent treatments if you’ve recently had Botox or any sort of facial filler to prevent migration.
+Simon mentions you should also pause your microcurrent facials if you’ve recently had any sort of facial filler to prevent migration.
 “You can start using microcurrent again 7 days after your injections.”
-Is microcurrent better than Botox?
-It’s hard to say.
-Botox essentially “freezes” your face so you won’t develop wrinkles, and microcurrent keeps your cheekbones plump and sculpted—so, it’s fair to say that Botox and microcurrent go hand in hand.

 Who does microcurrent work for?